wdi-sg/gitbook-2019/05-express/express-intro/04views.md

 # Views and Templates

-### Views

 We cannot keep using `response.send` to send a response.
 Ultimately, we'll want to send HTML files back to the client.

 We want to have this page's HTML be different for each request.
 How do we do this??

-### Templating with React
+## Templating with React

 If we want to customize what's on the page?
 We're going to set up a template engine with **[React](http://reactjs.org)** and use that instead.

 React is used on the front end of lots of sites, but it's __JSX__ component can also be used to simply create HTML.

-##### Note: the server-side react is not the same as browser-side react.
+### Note: the server-side react is not the same as browser-side react.
 Be careful when googling.
 If a resouce makes reference to DOM or browser events then it is discussing browser react, and may or may not be helpful.

 We need to do a couple steps to get the template engine working: